open-amt-cloud-toolkit/docs/References/abbreviations.md

 *[domain suffix]: domain suffix - The top-level portion or end of a domain name (i.e., com, net, org).

+*[AKS]: Azure Kubernetes Service - A scaling service for deploying a managed Kubernetes cluster.

-*[Intel® AMT]: Intel® Active Management Technology - A technology that provides out-of-band management and security features on an Intel vPro® platform.
+*[Intel® AMT]: Intel® Active Management Technology - A technology that provides out-of-band management and security features on an Intel vPro® Platform.

 *[KVM]: Keyboard Video Mouse - A feature that allows a user to control the keyboard, mouse, and video inputs/outputs of a remote device.